To be competitive in the hospitality industry today, hotels must provide much more than a place to stay; they must provide an experience.

 Next, focus on the fundamentals.
 Throughout the stay, guests have basic needs and expectations that can be grouped into six key components of the guest experience:

-1. Convenience.
 For most travelers, convenience is about location and proximity to the places they will visit.
-But it can also mean hotel room amenities such as Wi-Fi and entertainment and facilities like a restaurant, bar, and function space.
+But it can also mean hotel room amenities such as Wi-Fi and entertainment, and facilities like a wellness center, restaurant, bar, and function space.

-2. Comfort.
 Notions of comfort tend to vary by traveler, but everyone wants a comfortable bed and a good night’s sleep.
 Extras may include bathrobes and fluffy towels or a spa and hot tub.
-For many, comfort is also shaped by how the hotel and its staff members make them feel.
+For many, comfort is also shaped by the emotional connection they feel with the hotel and its staff members.
 Do guests feel welcome and safe?

-6. Value.
-To assess value, guests weigh pricing against fundamentals like service, quality, and cleanliness.
+To assess value, guests weigh pricing against fundamentals like service quality and cleanliness.
 If guests think the property offers good value, they tend to view everything more favorably.
 If it feels overpriced, they are more critical.

 How well a hotel delivers on these fundamentals has a direct bearing on customer satisfaction and retention.
 If expectations are exceeded, new guests are more likely to return and write a positive review.
 If expectations are not met, guests are less likely to return and may recommend others stay away too.